Northwest Territories Capital Gains Tax Calculator

 Northwest Territories Capital Gains Specifics

-The NWT cost-of-living tax credit can provide additional relief.
-The Northwest Territories does not impose a territorial surtax.
-With a smaller population and limited investment property market, most NWT capital gains come from securities rather than real estate.
+The Northwest Territories does not impose a territorial surtax, and its Cost of Living Tax Credit can provide some relief.
+With a small investment-property market, most NWT gains come from securities rather than real estate.